DenysBarkan/wdio-applitools-service/README.md

-# IMPORTANT
+# THIS IS IMPORTANT

 **This service has been ported to the official WebdriverIO v5 repo.
-Please see https://github.com/webdriverio/v5/tree/master/packages/wdio-applitools-service for future usage**
+Please see https://github.com/webdriverio/webdriverio/tree/master/packages/wdio-applitools-service for future usage**

 # wdio-applitools-service